AlexJReid/blog/content/posts/druid-cdc/index.md

 This allows the data source to answer questions like _what was the count for this customer during July 2022?_

+Note that it is not necessary to ingest `retraction` into Druid.
+The change is conveyed using the `count` value, discussed in the next section.

 ### Count
 A retracted event has a `count` value of `-1`.
 A non-retracted event has a `count` value of `1`.